Danjb1/hovership/docs/terrain_creation.md

 1. Delete some faces around the edge to achieve the rough desired shape.

+1. Use the knife tool to "triangulate" the edges.

 1. Enable proportional editing with smooth / sharp falloff.

 1. Drag the outer vertices around to make it look more natural.